joeandthejuice/career-framework/careerLadder/softwareEngineer/juniorSoftwareEngineer.md

 **Impact**

-*   I work with my manager to prioritize tasks that add the most value and deliver high-quality results for my customer
+*   I work with my manager to prioritize tasks that add the most value and deliver high-quality results
-*   I understand and effectively participate in the core processes of my team (planning, on-call rotations, bug triage, metrics review, etc)
+*   I understand and effectively participate in the core processes of my team (planning, refinement, on-call rotations, bug triage, metrics review, etc)
-*   With guidance from my manager, and Tech lead, I deliver high-quality work on time that adds the most value for Joe & the Juice
+*   With guidance from my manager, Tech lead etc, I deliver high-quality work on time that adds the most value for Joe & the Juice

 **Ownership**